Algebraization for zero-cycles and the $p$-adic cycle class map: Relation with the -adic cycle class map

 \begin{lemma} The natural map

-is an isomorphism for $q=0,1$. \end{lemma} \begin{proof} Let $KH^0_a(X_1,\Z/p^n\Z)$ denote the so called Kato homology groups, i.e. the homology in degree $a$ of the complex $C_{p^n}^0$ defined in \cite{Ka86}.
+is an isomorphism for $q\in \{0,1\}$. \end{lemma} \begin{proof} Let $KH^0_a(X_1,\Z/p^r\Z)$ denote the so called Kato homology groups, i.e. the homology in degree $a$ of the complex $C_{p^r}^0$ defined in \cite{Ka86}.
 By \cite[Lem.
-6.2]{JS} there is a long exact sequence
+6.2]{JS} (see also \cite[Sec.
+9]{KeS12}) there is a long exact sequence

-where $\Z/p^n\Z(d)=W_n\Omega^d_{X_1,\mathrm{log}}[-d]$.
-We first identify the group $\CH^d(X_1,q;\Z/p^n\Z)$ with $H_{\text{Nis}}^{2d-q}(X_1,W_n\Omega^d_{X_1,\mathrm{log}}[-d])$ for $q=0,1$.
+where $\Z/p^r\Z(d)=W_r\Omega^d_{X_1,\mathrm{log}}[-d]$.
+We first identify the group $\CH^d(X_1,q;\Z/p^r\Z)$ with $H_{\text{Nis}}^{2d-q}(X_1,W_r\Omega^d_{X_1,\mathrm{log}}[-d])$ for $q=0,1$.
 Consider the spectral sequence

 from \cite[Sec.
 10]{Bl86} and note that